Altai-man/Kasatou-sources/README.md

 Requirements
 ===============

  Kasatou engine require Django 1.6 or higher and Python3(maybe will work with Python2 after some fixes).
-You can use and change all code as much as you need, pull requests is greets.
+You can use and change all code as much as you need, pull requests is welcome.

 Installation
 ===============

  Download sources in your development directory.
+ Do
+ '''
+ python3 manage.py syncdb
+ python3 manage.py runserver
+ '''
- Do [code]python3 manage.py syncdb[/code], [code]python3 manage.py runserver[/code] to start.
+ to start.
  And that is all!
 Also it will work with OpenShift RedHat service(look at commented strings in settings.py).

 Other
 ===============

- I'm greatly thanks to Ktan32 for his Kataba engine - it will help me to get on with web-development.
+ I'm greatly thank to Ktan32 for his Kataba engine - it was help me to get on with web-development.